 Seeing their parents practice good financial habits helps students learn what it takes to manage their own finances independently.
 Smart topics to discuss include living within one’s means, using credit wisely, the basics of checking account management and the power of saving even small sums of money regularly.

-Be sure to keep communication open so your children know they can come to you with financial questions.
+Be sure to keep communication open so your children know that they can come to you with financial questions.
 If you’re monitoring your child’s account and notice a low balance or extravagant charges, have a conversation early on to address the behavior.

 Even if you don’t have access to your child’s account, it’s important to stay in touch.
 If your children ask for money more than usual, follow up with why they need it and ask them to share their budget with you.
 If you need to send money to your student, there are a few ways to do it:

 Remember, a student’s learning doesn’t have to be limited to the classroom.
-Having open and frequent discussions with your children about money can help set them up for financial independence when they leave school behind.
+Having open and frequent discussions with your children about money is a good way to set them up for financial independence after they leave school.